JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/3-2nd meeting.md

 The authors propose human-driven edge computing (HEC) as a new model to ease the provisioning and to extend the coverage of traditional fixed MEC solutions by utilizing devices that humans carry.

 -----------------------------------------------------------------------------------
-[186] 2018 **Mobile edge computing via a uav-mounted cloudlet: Optimization of bit allocation and path planning.** ✓
+[186] 2018 **Mobile edge computing via a uav-mounted cloudlet: Optimization of bit allocation and path planning.** ✓ -> (boa introdução, apresenta modelo energético, serirá para referencias introdutórias)

 Unmanned aerial vehicles (UAVs) have been considered as means to provide computing capabilities.
 In this model, UAVs act as fog nodes and provide computing capabilities with enhanced coverage for IoT nodes.
 The system aims at minimizing the total mobile energy consumption while satisfying QoS requirements of the offloaded mobile application.
 This architecture is based on a UAV-mounted cloudlet which provides the offloading opportunities to multiple static mobile devices.
 They aim to minimize the mobile energy and optimize UAV’s trajectory.

 -----------------------------------------------------------------------------------
-[197] 2016 **Incremental deployment and migration of geo-distributed situation awareness applications in the fog.** ✓
+[197] 2016 **Incremental deployment and migration of geo-distributed situation awareness applications in the fog.** ✓ -> ✗

-They propose Foglets, a programming model that facilitates distributed programming across fog nodes.
+Enrique Saurez et al. propose Foglets, a programming model that facilitates distributed programming across fog nodes.
 Foglets provides APIs for spatio-temporal data abstraction for storing and retrieving application-generated data on the local nodes.
-Through the Foglets API, Foglets processes are set for a certain geospatial region and Foglets manages the application components on the Fog nodes.
+Through the API, Foglets processes are set for a certain geospatial region and Foglets manages the application components on the Fog nodes.
 Foglets is implemented through container-based visualization.
-The Foglets API takes into account QoS and load balancing when migrating persistent (stateful) data between fog nodes.
+The API takes into account QoS and load balancing when migrating persistent (stateful) data between fog nodes.
+It provides various functionalities: automatically discovers fog computing resources deploys application components onto the fog computing resources commensurate with the latency requirements of each component in the application.
+It supports multi-application collocation on any compute node.
+Provides communication APIs for components that are deployed at different physical levels of the network hierarchy to communicate with one another to exchange application state.
+Lastly, it supports both latency- and workload-driven resource adaptation and state migration over space (geographic) and time to deal with the dynamism in situation awareness application.

 -----------------------------------------------------------------------------------
 [201] 2015 **Developing iot applications in the fog: a distributed dataflow approach.** ✗

-This paper proposes a Distributed Dataflow (DDF) programming model for the IoT that utilises computing infrastructures across the Fog and the Cloud.
+This paper proposes a Distributed Dataflow (DDF) programming model for the IoT that utilizes computing infrastructures across the Fog and the Cloud.
 Also, evaluate their proposal by implementing a DDF framework based on Node-RED (Distributed Node-RED or D-NR), a visual programming tool that uses a flow-based model for building IoT applications.

 -----------------------------------------------------------------------------------
 [205] 2017 **Towards a distributed computing framework for fog.** ✗

 This paper presents Crystal, a distributed computing framework for fog.
 An application consisting of one or multiple Crystal instances offers distributed processing and computing while taking advantage of location transparency, self-healing, auto-scaling and mobility support.
 This prototype implementation of MapReduce on Crystal shows benefits of fog computing – fault-tolerant distributed processing over heterogeneous, unreliable, fog nodes while reducing overall latency, thanks to the framework enabling processing close to the data source.
+Crystal framework, applications can leverage fog resources along the cloud to things continuum by allowing decomposed components of an application to reside across the things, fog, and cloud.

 -----------------------------------------------------------------------------------
-[210] 2017 **Cost aware cloudlet placement for big data processing at the edge.** ✗
+[210] 2017 **Cost aware cloudlet placement for big data processing at the edge.** ✗ (introdução)

-Address the problem of placing the cloudlets to minimize the deployment cost of cloudlet providers and to minimize the end-to-end delay of user requests.
-Since the total deployment cost of a cloudlet provider depends on the location of cloudlets and the amount of resources for cloudlets, cloudlet providers must take into account both the end-to-end delay of user requests and the deployment cost.
+The locations and number of cloudlets and their servers have a crucial impact on both the deployment cost and E2E delay of user requests.
+Therefore, Qiang Fan et al. \cite{fan2017cost}  propose the Cost Aware cloudlet PlAcement in moBiLe Edge computing strategy (CAPABLE) to optimize the tradeoff between the deployment cost and E2E delay.
+When cloudlets are already placed in the network, they also design a load allocation scheme to minimize the E2E delay of user requests by assigning the workload of each region to the suitable cloudlets.

 -----------------------------------------------------------------------------------
-[217] 2017**Mobile edge cloud network design optimization.** ✓
+[217] 2017**Mobile edge cloud network design optimization.** ✓ -> (introdução, ver melhor)

-This paper presents link-path formulations supported by heuristics to compute solutions in reasonable time.
+Alberto Ceselli et al. present a link-path formulations supported by heuristics to compute solutions in reasonable time to firstly determining where to install cloudlet facilities and secondly assigning sets of access points, such as base stations to cloudlets and lastly supporting VM orchestration and considering partial user mobility information, as well as the satisfaction of service-level agreements.
 Qualify the advantage in considering mobility for both users and VMs.
 Compare two VM mobility modes, determining that high preference should be given to live migration and bulk migration seem to be a feasible alternative on delay-stringent tiny-disk services, such as augmented reality support, and only with further relaxation on network constraints.
 Also, they focus on the potential medium-term planning of an edge cloud network in mobile access networks.
 They study two design cases: 1) network in a static state 2) network state variations in terms of load and service level, caused by user mobility.

 -----------------------------------------------------------------------------------
 [226] 2017 **Location-aware load prediction in edge data centers.** ✗